agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/principals/lesson.md

 ## Exercise

-Finish the implementation of the `whoAmI` method.
-It should return the principal of the caller.
-The principal should be returned as a text.
+Complete the implementation of the `whoAmI` method.
+It should return the caller's principal, represented as text.